Walton Hill

 At 316 m above sea level, Walton Hill is the highest point in the range of hills in northern Worcestershire known as the Clent Hills.
 It is the highest point for 21 mi in all directions, and as such commands an excellent panorama.
 Its neighbours include Clent Hill, Wychbury Hill (which is hidden from view by Clent Hill), Calcot Hill, and Romsley Hill.

 The summit of the hill is open grassland and heath, which was commonland of the manor of Clent.
 This became a regulated common in 1935, as a result of action by Bromsgrove Rural District Council, and was given to the National Trust in 1959.
 Woodlands on the side of the hill in the Clatterbach valley were bought by Worcestershire County Council in 1957 and given by it to the National Trust in 1959.

-Scenic beauty
+Views

 From the summit looking south west down the main spine of the hill the closer peaks of the Clee Hills, The Wrekin, Malvern and Abberley hills are usually visible.
-On a clear day one can see 30 mi south to the Cotswolds, 25 mi south west to the Malvern Hills, 35 mi north east to Charnwood Forest, 40 mi north to the Peak District, 20 mi west to the Shropshire Hills, the Bromyard Downs in Herefordshire, and 55 mi south west to the Black Mountains.
+On a clear day, one can see 30 mi south to the Cotswolds, 25 mi south west to the Malvern Hills, 35 mi north east to Charnwood Forest, 40 mi north to the Peak District, 20 mi west to the Shropshire Hills, the Bromyard Downs in Herefordshire, and 55 mi south west to the Black Mountains.
 This comes from its situation in the middle of England, distant from all other hills but not too distant.